ShowBaba/microservice-sample-go/README.md

 1. Handles the query of all data

 # NOTE
-To run docker-compose, update the base urls of the services in the [conf.yml](https://github.com/ShowBaba/microservice-sample-go/blob/main/gateway-service/conf.yaml) file by changing the localhost to the service name, e.g http://localhost -> http://auth-service
+To run docker-compose, update the base urls of the services in the [conf.yml](https://github.com/ShowBaba/microservice-sample-go/blob/main/gateway-service/conf.yaml) file e.g http://localhost -> http://auth-service